-Active travel champion Dr Adrian Davies from Bristol University likes to remind people that children should be free from disease.
+Active travel champion Dr Adrian Davis from Napier University likes to remind people that children should be free from disease.
 Also that ‘jumping up and down’ is rather important in order to achieve that.
 The report from the International Journal of Behavioural Nutrition & Physical Activity, is a stark reminder that physical activity amongst 5-18 years old has reduced drastically in the past 30 years, with walking trips to school falling by 31% since 1995-97.
 In addition, evidence shows time and again that cycling and walking reduce mortality by 10% in adults.
 Going to school is the most regular and consistent trip children do, making it the ideal opportunity to make it an active one.

 Active body, active brain

-Dr Davies described how the Peach Project has shown how activity habits taken up as children last throughout a lifespan as well as throughout the day.
+Dr Davis described how the Peach Project has shown how activity habits taken up as children last throughout a lifespan as well as throughout the day.
 Starting your school day by a walk or a short cycle ride to class, he says, is better than having to digest your cornflakes sitting at the back of a car.
 Furthermore, there is evidence of a link between more physical activity and enhanced academic attainment and cognitive performance.